jpjones76/SeisIO.jl/docs/src/webclients.rst

 SeedLink
 ########
 `SeedLink <https://www.seiscomp3.org/wiki/doc/applications/seedlink>`_ is a TCP/IP-based data transmission protocol.
-It can be used to receive near-real-time data.
+It can be used to receive real-time data to whatever degree lag allows.
+It can also retrieve recent data in TIME acquisition mode.

 SeedLink client
 ================
 ``SeedLink`` is an experimental client for the SeedLink protocol in TIME acquisition mode.
-A channel list (array of ASCII strings) or config filename (ASCII string) must be passed as the first argument.
-All other arguments are passed as keywords.
+It can receive real-time data for a limited (user-specified) duration.
+A channel list (array of ASCII strings) or config filename (ASCII string) must be given as the first argument.
+All other arguments are passed as :ref:`keywords <web_client_keywords>`.

 Channel Specification